HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 Unfortunately, trackers engage in an arms-race with privacy-enhancing technologies and continuously explore mechanisms to bypass privacy protections in the browser (recently with bounce tracking and CNAME tracking).
 Over the last few years, governments have stepped in with data protection regulations (such as CCPA in California and GDPR in EU), which provide mechanisms for users to exercise their rights, such as not consenting to data collection.

-**Summary of research.** In this chapter, we provide an overview of online tracking (including the mechanism used for online tracking, such as cookies and browser fingerprinting), privacy protections provided by the browsers to eliminate some privacy issues by design (e.g., User-Agent Client Hints), techniques used by online trackers to bypass privacy-protections (e.g., bounce tracking), and adoption of protections offered to users under data protection regulations (e.g., CCPA adoption by websites).
+In this chapter, we provide an overview of online tracking (including the mechanism used for online tracking, such as cookies and browser fingerprinting), privacy protections provided by the browsers to eliminate some privacy issues by design (e.g., User-Agent Client Hints), techniques used by online trackers to bypass privacy-protections (e.g., bounce tracking), and adoption of protections offered to users under data protection regulations (e.g., CCPA adoption by websites).

 ## Online tracking